Sense-X/UniFormer/README.md

-##  Cite Uniformer
+## ⭐ Cite Uniformer

-If you find this repository useful, please use the following BibTeX entry for citation.
+If you find this repository useful, please give us stars and use the following BibTeX entry for citation.

 ```latex
 @misc{li2022uniformer,